neuropoly/data-management/internal-server.md

 $ git annex sync #??????
 ```

-Then ask one of that dataset's reviewers to look at your.
+Then ask one of that dataset's reviewers to [look at your pull request](#Reviewing-Pull-Requests).

 ### New repository